cezar-r/hyperliquid_mobile_app/REFACTOR_PLAN.md

 after screens are done, move all components but chart/LightweightChartBridge to modals/

 for each screen and component (except LightweightChartBridge) in screens/ and components/
+    DO NOT CHANGE THE ORIGINAL STYLING YOU FUCKING CLANKER

     determine all components and subcomponents in the page that can be modularized

     create sub directory for page specific components (components that don't appear anywhere else)